Noora Räty: International play

 Räty joined the Finnish women's national team at age 15 and recorded over 100 games in net with the team before retiring from international competition in 2022.
 At the age of 16, she participated with Team Finland in the women's ice hockey tournament at the 2006 Winter Olympics in Turin.

 During the 2008 World Championships, Räty recorded a 30-save shutout of Team USA for a 1–0 victory.
 She was named the Best Goalie of the Tournament by the Directorate in 2007 and in 2008, and earned the Most Valuable Player of the Tournament award in 2008.
 At the 2009 World Championships she maintained a 1.48 goals against average and a 3–1–0 record, backstopping Finland for their second-straight bronze medal.

 She won a bronze medal at the 2010 Four Nations Cup in St. John's, Newfoundland.

 Räty posted a shutout in the gold medal of the 2017 Nations Cup against the Canadian Women's Development Team, which featured opposing goaltender Emerance Maschmeyer.
 Finland prevailed in a 1–0 final that saw Michelle Karvinen log the game-winning tally.

 Personal life

 Räty was one of the nine founding board members of the Professional Women's Hockey Players Association (PWHPA) and the only member to hold citizenship outside of North America.
 She has spoken about her hopes that the NHL will create a professional women's national hockey league in North America and her desire to play a part in the creation of such a league.

 Räty and her partner, Karel Popper, became engaged in June 2019.
 Popper is a professional goaltending instructor with MEGA Goaltending and joined the KRS Vanke Rays Shenzhen as a goaltending coach for the 2020–21 ZhHL season.
 The couple reside in Minneapolis with their dog, Dino.

+In 2019, Räty was a contestant on the third season of Selviytyjät Suomi, the Finnish version of Survivor.
+She was the fourth person voted out on the ninth day of the season, placing 13th.